Rocky

 ‘Yes, yes, young Frank.
 I’m all right,’ I said and tried to claw back some dignity.
 ‘Did Chi Chi find her human?’

 ‘I know young Frank, things look bad, but we’ve gotta keep looking.
-If we can’t find our humans, then you and I, we’ll leave when the others aren’t looking, find Marely—'
+If we can’t find our humans, then you and I, we’ll leave when the others aren’t looking, find Marley—'

 ‘Where is Marley, Rocky,’ young Frank asked.
 ‘Do you think…’